You're reading docs for Nextly Alpha. APIs may change between releases.

 OptionTypeDefaultDescription

-Nextly can automatically generate resized variants for every uploaded image.
-Configure sizes in nextly.config.ts (code-first) or via the admin Settings page (Visual).
+Nextly can automatically generate resized image variants for every uploaded image, using sharp.
+Configure them in nextly.config.ts (code-first), through the admin Settings page (UI), or both -- the runtime de-dupes by name and keeps both sets queryable.

 // nextly.config.ts